Chris Glover

-Chris Glover (born September 4, 1961) is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
+Christopher Charles Glover (born September 4, 1961) is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represents the electoral district of Spadina—Fort York as a member of the Ontario New Democratic Party.

 Prior to his election to the legislature, Glover was an adjunct professor in social sciences at York University and twice-elected trustee with the Toronto District School Board for Etobicoke-Centre.
+He earned a doctorate in education from the University of Toronto the same year he became a legislator.

-On August 23, 2018, Glover was named Official Opposition Critic for Colleges and Universities.
+On August 23, 2018, Official Opposition leader Andrea Horwath named Glover to serve as Critic for Colleges and Universities.
 As of August 11, 2024, he serves as the Official Opposition critic for Technology, Development and Innovation, and Democratic Reform.